This tour is fully booked

 This morning features a boat trip round the National Nature Reserve of Noss with its dramatic cliffs and its huge seabird colonies.
 It's also probable that we'll see both Common and Grey Seals and there's a possibility of whales as well.
-The operator has an underwater camera which gives an insight into what goes on amongst the kelp and rocks below us.
 It's a very special trip.
 After lunch and a free afternoon we go out to a local restaurant for dinner.

-Today we'll head to the South Mainland, the softer, more agricultural part of the archipelago and wonderful unspoilt beaches and clear blue waters.
+Today we'll head to the South Mainland, the softer, more agricultural part of the archipelago with wonderful unspoilt beaches and clear blue waters.
 We'll visit the spectacular seabird colonies at Sumburgh Head where we should have some really close views of Puffins at this most accessible site.
 It's worth keeping an eye open for passing cetaceans as well.
 Other highlights of the day will be visits to the fantastic archaeological sites at Jarlshof and Scatness and perhaps a walk across the isthmus which connects St Ninian's Isle to the Mainland.
 It was here that Viking treasure was discovered by an inquisitive school boy in the 1950's.
 We return to Lerwick to join the ferry for our sailing to Aberdeen.

 The ferry arrives in Aberdeen at 0700 hours but you can stay on board until 1000 hours if you so wish.